THP-Lab/thp-lab.github.io/blog/Intuition.md

 - **Database seeds** to bootstrap data for a school, its students, and their relations.
 - API to show a graph and visualize data.
 - CSV file generation for Intuition's Data Populator.
-- Add a **console** to create new Triplets directly for faster testing.
+- Add a **console** to create new Triples directly for faster testing.

 ### 2. Data Populator ⚙️